 They discover how to be more strategic than tactical; develop higher EQ; and can determine if their management style is limiting their ability to grow or laying the groundwork for big results and genuine success.
 Self-aware leaders delegate and ensure there’s responsibility with accountability, mitigating collective stress and anxiety along the way because roles are clear, boundaries are not crossed, and everyone knows where—and how—they fit.

 Many founders and CEOs slide into leader archetypes who deliver fast returns—a state of mind perpetuates an ultimately dysfunctional approach to running and growing a business.
 The true hero emerges from an evolved definition of a leader as someone who is self-aware and cognizant of their constraints.

 Therefore, dear founder and CEO, I challenge you to recognize and own your limitations and open yourself to expert operators and guidance—which can come in many forms, paid or otherwise.
 This expertise will probably force hard and uncomfortable decisions that you have been avoiding, accompanied by the acceptance that you likely need help to maximize your value.
 But that is okay.
 You are strong and smart in new ways, and even though your future is still not certain, you now have the support, tools, and understanding to be the illustrious company warrior and true business hero you were always meant to be.

-A software developer by training, Noel is keenly aware that strategy, The four P’s of marketing, and product development are the pillars that bring synchronistic qualities of transformational leadership to the fore wherever he has worked.
+Noel Burkman is a software developer by training and is keenly aware that strategy, The Four P’s of Marketing, and product development are the pillars that bring synchronistic qualities of transformational leadership to the fore wherever he has worked.
 Industry experience includes tech startups, retail, news and media, manufacturing, agency, and higher education.
 Noel is also an active board member of the Chicago Small Business Advocacy Council.

 Noel can be reached at: email@example.com.